-- (1) Turn the steering wheel fully to the left and right and make sure operation is smooth and unrestricted throughout the whole range with no binding or excessive free play. - (2) Operate the remote control lever several times to make sure that there is no hesitation in its travel.
-Operation should be smooth over the complete range of motion. - (3) Look for loose or damaged connections of the throttle and shift cables.
+- 1. DEC alert indicator - (2) Turn the steering wheel fully to the left and right and make sure that the outboard motor moves to port and starboard smoothly. - (3) Operate the remote control levers several times to make sure there is no hesitation in their travel.